What Is the Embodiment Laboratory, Really?

 Worth noting: in those books, the choices were not limitless.
 The author had built the world.
 The options existed inside a designed structure.
 That constraint is not a flaw in the metaphor.
 It is the point.
 The Embodiment Laboratory has a map.
 The territory is built and tended.
 What you do inside it, where you go and when, belongs to you.

-The content inside the Lab is organized around the Embodied Evolution Practice, a framework built through lived experience rather than theory.
 You enter where something resonates.
 You reflect on where you are.
 You choose what you need from that honest read, and you move accordingly.
 Where you go next is determined by where you actually are, not by what comes after it in a list.

 That choosing is not incidental to the practice.
 It is the practice.